nouisl/nouisl/README.md

 ### Projects
 Here's a brief overview of the repositories you'll find here:

-- Noushin-FYP
-Description: A full stack decentralised web ticketing application created for my final year dissertation.
+- Noushin-FYP: A full stack decentralised web ticketing application created for my final year dissertation.

-- loco
-Description: Location based attendance tracking app created for a group project in my second year of university.
+- loco: Location based attendance tracking app created for a group project in my second year of university.

-- Assignments
-Description:
+- Assignments:  Includes a range of assignments completed during my studies using both Python and Java.

 Thank you!